jscott7/CSVComparer/README.md

 Run the CSVComparison executable with the following arguments

-*"Path to reference csv file" "Path to candidate reference file" "Path to configuration file"*
+*"Path to reference csv file" "Path to candidate reference file" "Path to configuration file" "Optional Path to output file*

-The output will list the differences between the files
+If no output file is specficied the console will list the differences between the files

 `Key:C, Reference Row:2, Value:2.5 != Candidate Row:2, Value:2.61`

+The output file will list the configuration used, the input files, time taken to run the comparison and a tabular view of the differences
+See the ExampleOutputFile.csv

 ##  Configuration
 The configuration is used to define how to treat the CSV files: